7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 .. function:: SimpleMVO(assets, target_return, constraints, short_sale)

-	When setting the simple MVO, there are 4 fields to consider.
+	When setting the Simple MVO, there are 4 fields to consider.

 	1. Assets